Visa Requirements

-For Undergraduate and Postgraduate Programmes, you will need to apply for a Student Visa which is part of the Points-Based Immigration System.
+For undergraduate and postgraduate programmes, you will need to apply for a Student visa which is part of the points-based immigration system.
 This is true for any programmes of study longer than 6 months in the UK.

-You can begin the Student Visa Application from the 27th of March.
 The School will send you an email with details on how to apply once you have accepted an unconditional offer from us.

 Once you have satisfied all conditions of your offer, or have received an unconditional offer, the school will send you a checklist to ensure you have all of the correct documentation.

-We will carefully check each document you supply to us against the Points-Based Immigration System requirements.
+We will carefully check each document you supply to us against the points-based immigration system requirements.
 Before we issue a Confirmation of Acceptance (CAS), we will confirm that you:

-Students whose first language is not English, must provide recent evidence that their English language ability is sufficient for the programmes for which they have applied.
-This may be evidenced in the form of a Secure English Language Test (SELT) such as IELTS for UKVI (Academic) or any other qualification listed on our Language Requirements page.
-You will need to be level B2 for our undergraduate and postgraduate programmes with an overall score equivalent to 6.0 on the IELTS test (5.5 in each band minimum).
-The UK Visa and Immigration (UKVI) service requires educational institutions to verify that applicants have a minimum level in English before we are permitted to issue the CAS.
+Students whose first language is not English must provide recent evidence that their English language ability is sufficient for the programme(s) to which they have applied.
+This may be evidenced by a Secure English Language Test (SELT), such as IELTS for UKVI (Academic), or by another qualification listed on our Language Requirements page.

 The UKVI does not require SELTs from the following countries which they consider majority English speaking: